websy85/sense-tube-map-extension/README.md

 # Sense Tube Map Extension
-###A Visualisation Extension for Qlik Sense that uses the HTML5 Canvas based [tubemap-viz](https://github.com/websy85/tubemap-viz) library that lets you represent data in the style of a Tube/Metro map.
+###A Visualisation Extension for Qlik Sense that uses the HTML5 Canvas based [tubemap-viz](https://github.com/websy85/tubemap-viz) library to represent data in the style of a Tube/Metro map.

 The map is the brainchild of Adam Bellerby and part of an internal Qlik initiative that visualises 'Learning Pathways' for Qlik employees.